KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

         - **Eventually Consistent Read (Default):** Returns data that might be slightly stale, but has the lowest latency.
     - **DynamoDB Accelerator (DAX):** An in-memory cache for DynamoDB that delivers microsecond read performance for read-heavy workloads.

+### 🔍 Global Secondary Indexes (GSI)
+**GSI:** An index with a partition key and sort key that can be different from the table's keys.
+Enables querying on non-key attributes.
+- **Separate Provisioned Throughput:** GSI has its own read/write capacity settings, independent of the base table.
+- **Eventually Consistent:** GSI updates are asynchronous and eventually consistent.
+- **Sparse Index:** Only items with GSI key attributes are projected to the index.

+### 🕒 Point-in-Time Recovery (PITR)
+**PITR:** Provides continuous backups of your DynamoDB table for up to 35 days.
+Enables restore to any point in time within that window.
+- **Automatic Backup:** Once enabled, DynamoDB continuously backs up your table data.
+- **Granular Recovery:** Restore to any specific second within the retention period.
+- **Zero Impact:** Backup operations don't affect table performance or availability.

 ### DynamoDB Best Practices
 1. **Choose the Right Partition Key:** A well-distributed partition key is critical for performance and avoiding "hot" partitions.
 2. **Use Secondary Indexes:** Create Global Secondary Indexes (GSIs) to support additional query patterns beyond the primary key.
 3. **Optimize Costs:** Use On-Demand capacity for unpredictable workloads and Provisioned for predictable ones.
 Use TTL to automatically delete old items.
 4. **Leverage DAX:** For read-heavy applications that need microsecond latency, use DynamoDB Accelerator (DAX).
 5. **Monitor Throttling:** Set CloudWatch alarms for `ReadThrottleEvents` and `WriteThrottleEvents` to know when you are exceeding your provisioned throughput.
+6. **Enable PITR:** For production tables, enable Point-in-Time Recovery for data protection.

 ## Amazon ElastiCache
 **Amazon ElastiCache:** A managed in-memory caching service used to accelerate application and database performance.